-I started Activate Fundraising in August 2008 after working as a fundraiser for over 13 years and it’s the best career decision I’ve made.
-It’s incredibly motivational relying on your own resources to win work – my years of experience negotiating sponsorship deals has certainly been helpful when it comes to negotiating my fees.
+I started Activate Fundraising in August 2008 after working in Fundraising Management Consulting for over 13 years and it’s the best career decision I’ve made.
+It’s incredibly motivational relying on your own resources to win work – my years of experience negotiating on charitable business in Houston, deals has certainly been helpful when it comes to negotiating my fees.

 Starting up, I only needed a laptop, mobile phone and printer in my home office and I used savings to help me keep afloat for the first few months.
 My husband produced my business cards and then it was up to me to spread the word that I was working for myself.
 Within 2 months of leaving my previous job, I landed my first contract with someone I had worked with before and I haven’t looked back.